 Ultimately the classification process of the ML model cannot be explained for every single decision, unless additional work is carried out for this specific data set, potentially at the cost of model performance.
 The reasons for similarity scores are not made transparent by design, so it cannot be said why the ML algorithm classified some text snippets with a high similarity score and others not.
 Although we did not further explore this within our work, there are approaches and techniques aimed at explaining classification processes of ML to render the black box more transparent (Explainable AI/XAI, for example LIME, as presented by Ribeiro, Singh, and Guestrin (2016)).
 On the one hand, this may seem like a radical limitation of ML tools in terms of legitimacy, as the underlying sense-making process is not transparent by design and the pool of accessed expertise in our study rather narrow.
 On the other hand, we found that the process of collectively annotating data provides a fruitful starting point for interdisciplinary exchange and sharing experiences from sense-making activities.
 Additionally, by creating a labelled data set, we are able to control input data for the model and guide the learning process.

 But how can an open and dynamic assessment of knowledge flows supported by ML approaches be operationalised and implemented?
 In the following, we highlight relevant key points that guided us through the research process and build the basis for a first reflection of the potential contribution of ML tools to assess identify evidence for potentially relevant foresight and science communication knowledge.
 We derive the key issues from the leading research questions, and the interdisciplinary areas of our expertise (ML, foresight, and science communication research).

-ML is a technique that has a common trait with horizon scanning methods in foresight and science communication activities:

-), and from the consideration of the science communication knowledge cascade describing key challenges for evidence-based science communication (Jensen and Gerber 2020).
-In a first attempt we compared criteria related to the challenges of evidence-based science communication suggested by Jensen and Gerber (2020) to quality criteria for foresight knowledge deliberation as suggested by Von Schomberg, Guimaraes Pereira, and Funtowicz (2006) (see Table 1).
-The science communication knowledge cascade states four challenges associated with evidence (Jensen and Gerber 2020, 3), namely relevance, accessibility, transferability and quality assurance.
-In all four dimensions, a gap is identified between the sphere of science and research and the sphere of practice, which supposedly needs to be overcome.
-Two of these dimensions can also be found in assessment approaches of foresight knowledge: relevance and availability respectively accessibility.